 The university’s Mathematics and Physics Resource Center invites students to enjoy its state-of-the-art technology and use it to develop their teaching skills.
 The high quality of instruction means that students get the extensive training they need to become exceptional teachers.

 Students complete 33 semester hours in several math courses, including calculus, college geometry, abstract and linear algebra, and probability and statistics.
 The physics courses comprise eight semester hours, while the professional courses consist of 42 semester hours.
 Multiple courses are similarly taken every semester as on-campus programs.

 While many graduates pursue a teaching career in grades 9-12, many pursue other careers outside the classroom.
 These include mathematicians, statisticians, and business analysts.

 Professionals in science education teach science subjects to non-scientists both in the classroom and non-classroom settings (e.g., museums and zoos).
-The target audience includes elementary, middle school, high school, college students, and the general public.
+The target audience includes elementary, middle school, high school, and college students, as well as the general public.
 The science topics covered range in complexity from basic to advanced subjects like physical, natural, and human sciences.

 Suffice it to say that students in a science education degree program have their work cut out for them!
 The new scientific discoveries and innovations combined with the fast obsolescence of technology make it more challenging.
 While the curriculum may remain unchanged at its core, changes in the courses and their content may also be necessary for these reasons.